WalletScrutiny/WalletScrutinyCom/_iphone/com.SatoshiTango.SatoshiTango.md

 issue:
 icon: com.SatoshiTango.SatoshiTango.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: satoshitango
 providerLinkedIn:
-providerFacebook:
+providerFacebook: satoshitangoargentina
 providerReddit:

 redirect_from:

 ---

+> Buy and sell BTC, ETH, LTC, XRP and BCH and monitor your balance and transactions.<br>
+  Pay in local currency and hold a balance in fiat currency.
+Store your cryptos and much more!

+sounds like a wallet that also supports Bitcoin but there is not much information on who gets to control the keys.

+We have to assume this is a custodial offering and thus **not verifiable**.